tingkelvin/DeviceReg/README.md

 A separate trigger for automated deployment would be nice.
 When I was making changes to the SQL data configuration.
 This will trigger main branch and start the whole automated deployment.
 There is no need to wait for the .Net application to build and deploy.

-Thread process may be implmented in Azure Function to speed up the application.

 Some of the commit messages are not clear and duplicate, shoud have used commit --amend.
+Use branches to develop features and merge them to main when needed.